noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 These scenes show the footage recorded of the boys interrogation, manipulation and false confessions.

 ### Techniques
+##### Archival Footage
+By showing the actual
 ##### Editing
-The documentary takes specific moments from the boys individual interrogations that highlight how the police
+The documentary takes specific moments from the boys individual interrogations that highlight how the police broke them down and manipulated them.

 ### Effect on Audience